 One measurable outcome of our graduate program are publications in academic journals co-authored by graduate students.
 Publications provide the basis for a resume that will help a student obtain a high quality position after graduation.
 The number of publications with graduate student co-authors for the past five years is as follows:

-A list of publications with graduate student co-authors from 2011 through mid-2016 generated from the university’s Digital Measures database can be found here.
+A list of publications with graduate student co-authors from 2011 through mid-2017 generated from the university’s Digital Measures database can be found here.

 Reaching the desired goal of employment (or subsequent entry into a PhD program for some MS students) is one indicator of success of the graduate program.
-We attempt to ascertain the professional destinations of our MS and PhD graduates and are usually able to determine their immediate position after graduation, although contact diminishes over time.
-A web site with current positions of recent graduates from our doctoral and masters programs is maintained here.
+We attempt to ascertain the professional destinations of our MS and PhD graduates, although contact diminishes over time.
+A web site with the most current positions, to the best of our knowledge, of recent graduates from our doctoral and masters programs is maintained here.